 Let’s start with choosing a domain name, the web address where potential customers find your site on the internet.
 They are unique and cannot be duplicated.
 The cost for registering a domain name ranges from around $8 to $35 per year.

-Personally, I used godaddy.com for registering my domain names for years but their prices continue to increase.
-I transferred all my sites to namecheap which costs less and has excellent service.
-Use this link when you are ready to register your domain and you can get it for only $8.88 per year.
+Personally, I use NameCheap.com for registering my domain names.
+I used godaddy for years but their prices continue to increase.
+I transferred all my sites to NameCheap which costs less and has excellent service.
+Use this link when you are ready to register your domain and you can get it for only $5.98 for the first year.

 Here are some tips for choosing a domain name:

 - Choose a domain name that is short and easy to remember with a dot com extension at the end.
 Most people automatically type in dot com rather than net, info, us, or the number of other extensions you could use.